 To move the generated code out of the way, JFormDesigner folds it in the Java editor.

-You can convert existing IntelliJ IDEA, NetBeans and Abeille forms to JFormDesigner forms.
+You can convert existing IntelliJ IDEA and NetBeans forms to JFormDesigner forms.
 Right-click on the form file (or any container) and select Convert to JFormDesigner Form.

 When converting an IntelliJ IDEA form, JFormDesigner inserts its own generated GUI code into the existing Java class and removes IntelliJ IDEA's GUI code.

 JFormDesigner uses the term "Preferences" instead of IntelliJ IDEA's "Settings".
 The JFormDesigner preferences are fully integrated into the IntelliJ IDEA settings dialog.
-Select File > Settings from the menu to open it and then click the item named "JFormDesigner" in the "IDE Settings" area.
-To set project specific settings, select the item named "JFormDesigner (Project)" in the "Project Settings" area.
+Select File > Settings from the menu to open it, expand the "Other Settings" node and then select the "JFormDesigner" page.
+To set project specific settings, select the item named "JFormDesigner (Project)".
 See Preferences for details.

 You can assign shortcut keys to most JFormDesigner commands in IntelliJ IDEA's keymap settings.
 Select File > Settings > Keymap to open it.
-In the actions tree expand All Actions > Plug-ins > JFormDesigner.
+In the actions tree expand Plug-ins > JFormDesigner.